SeasideSt/Parasol/README.md

 ## Documentation

 If you need more documentation, you can check the [documentation of Parasol’s Java counterpart](http://seleniumhq.github.io/selenium/docs/api/java/).
 Most classes and methods in Parasol were designed to closely follow their Java counterpart, to make it easier to use its documentation and translate from Java-based examples.
 Good starting points are the documentation for the [WebDriver](http://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/WebDriver.html) and [WebElement](http://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/WebElement.html) interfaces.
 They are the counterparts to `BPRemoteWebDriver` and `BPWebElement`.

+## Supported Smalltalk Platforms

+The best supported Smalltalk platform is [Pharo]((http://pharo.org).
+Work on supporting [GemStone](https://gemtalksystems.com/products/) is on-going.
+Work on supporting [Squeak](http://squeak.org) and [VisualWorks](http://www.cincomsmalltalk.com/main/products/visualworks/) has been done in the past, but at the moment, support for these two is not actively maintained.
+You should check the builds for the “travis-other-smalltalks” branch on [Travis CI](https://travis-ci.org/SeasideSt/Parasol/branches).

 ## GitHub versus SS3 Repository